150+ Skills for a Resume: Examples for Any Job

 - Prepare examples of specific instances where you demonstrated your skills effectively.

-- Align skills with job requirements from the job description and identify the key skills required.
+- Align skills with the job description and identify the key skills required.

 - Use the STAR method in your answers.

-- Be specific by proving details about your work, projects and impact.
+- Be specific by providing details about your work, projects, and impact.

 - Quantify your achievements to showcase the impact of your skills.